 Spam has ruined email as the dominant form of e-communication.
 Nuisance and scam calls will most likely be the final nail in the coffin for traditional landline voice.
 BT (and the other landline operators) should make it a top priority to stop spam calls.
 BT should lobby for tougher laws with severe fines for companies that profit from nuisance calling.
 Fraud is a crime in India as well as in the UK, and British law enforcement should cooperate with its Indian counterparts to bring high profiles cases against Indian “telemarketers” that defraud British customers.
 The recent £90k fine against a company in Glasgow is a first step but BT should urge law enforcement to be more vigilant.

-BT’s first step should be to stop selling wholesale termination minutes without a requirement that the buyers use caller ID and that they comply with ethical guidelines (are there any ethical guidelines for wholesale customers?).
+BT’s first step should be to stop selling wholesale termination minutes without a requirement that the buyers use caller ID and that they comply with some form of Terms of Service (are there any TOS for wholesale customers?).
 BT should also upgrade security in its technical infrastructure.
 Another flaw is that the British landline network can only display 11 digits in the caller ID, which means that most international numbers can not be displayed.
 (Mobile networks display international caller IDs without any problem.)
 BT should upgrade their network and enable longer caller IDs.
 They should also look into regular QoS issues such as sound volume.
 Calls on a regular UK landline vary widely in quality.
 Quite often, the volume is so low that it is almost impossible to hear the other party.

 Few pundits and analysts in the telco sector bother to look at landline voice.
 It is viewed as a boring dinosaur legacy business.
 That is a mistake (even though it’s true that it’s a boring, declining cash cow).
 For the landline operators, the speed of the decline of landline voice is a matter of billions in cash flow over its remaining lifetime.
 Nonchalance about nuisance calls could swiftly put an end to these operators’ business.
 They should heed the warning.